jmdyck/es-spec-emu/notes_on_conversion_to_ecmarkup.md

 In case you want to retain this distinction in markup, I created `<emu-formula>`.

+### `<emu-placeholder>`

+I invented `<emu-placeholder>` to stand in for large chunks of content that can be generated based on other content.
+It has one attribute, named `for`, whose value indicates the content for which the element is a placeholder.
+So far, the only two values are
+`"toc"` (for the Table of Contents) and `"grammar-summary"` (for the guts of Annex A).

 ## Grammar stuff:

 There are a few constructs used in the spec's productions that aren't